sandrina-p/workshop-a11y-fundamentals/README.md

   - Turn on your video if possible, so we don't feel alone.
   - Keep your microphone muted to avoid background noises.
 - Install a modern browser: Chrome or Firefox are recommended.
 - Familiarize yourself with the basics of a screen reader.
-During a remote workshop it's not practical to help everyone using a screen reader (SR), so please take some minutes to practice.
-Once you are able to navigate through this page using a screen reader, consider yourself ready to go!
+During a remote workshop it's not practical to help everyone using a SR (screen reader).
+For that reason, please take some minutes to practice in advance.

   - Mac: You'll be using VoiceOver.
 [Watch this VO introduction](https://www.youtube.com/watch?v=5R-6WvAihms&t=198s)
   - Windows: Install [NVDA](https://www.nvaccess.org/) and [watch this NVDA introduction](https://www.youtube.com/watch?v=Jao3s_CwdRU).